cjcoats/SMOKE-m3utilio/README.md

 ### Notes

-[^1]  The Fortran Standard explicitly **refuses** to dictate the quality of how round-off behaves.
-As an extreme example, *no two of the following* are guaranteed to be equal (a difficulty found especially on IBM mainfreame and POWER, Intel x86/x87, Sun, and SGI platforms), although the naive impression is that they should all be equal:
+[^1]: The Fortran Standard explicitly **refuses** to dictate the quality of how round-off behaves.
+As an extreme example, *no two of the following* are guaranteed to be equal (a problem found especially on Cray vector, IBM mainfreame and POWER, Intel x86/x87, Sun, and SGI platforms), although the naive impression is that they should all be
+equal:
 <pre>
         INTEGER, PARAMETER :: A = 1.0 / 3.0
-        INTEGER, PARAMETER :: B = 0.333333333333333333
+        INTEGER, PARAMETER :: B = 0.333333333333333333  ! with extra-digit overkill
         INTEGER, PARAMETER :: C = FLOAT( 1 ) / FLOAT( 3 )
         INTEGER     D, E, F, G
         ...